 - Class Teachers plan for each child in their class.
 They will differentiate their teaching in order to meet individual needs.
-This differentiation may be through extra support in a small group from a Teaching Assistant. - Interventions for specific areas of the curriculum will be planned for by the Class Teacher and monitored by the Inclusion Manager.
+This differentiation may be through extra support in a small group from a Teaching Assistant. - Interventions for specific areas of the curriculum will be planned for by the Class Teacher and SENCo.
 Intervention groups will be run by the Class Teacher or the Teaching Assistant.
-These interventions could be for Maths, English, Handwriting, Fine Motor Skills, etc. Interventions are reviewed each short term (every 6-8 weeks).
-This allows staff to regularly monitor their impact and ensure that interventions remain appropriate.
-Interventions are recorded on a provision map which highlights the provision available for individual children. - Pupil Progress Meetings are held each term.
+These interventions could be for Maths, English, Handwriting, Fine Motor Skills, etc. Interventions are reviewed after 2 terms.
+This allows staff to regularly monitor their impact and ensure that interventions remain appropriate. - Pupil Progress Meetings are held each term.
 Within this meeting, the Class Teacher and members of the Senior Leadership Team meet to discuss the progress of all pupils.
-Further support and interventions are then planned from these discussions if necessary. - If it is felt that a child requires extra support from an outside agency, then the Inclusion Manager will make a referral to them.
-These agencies are listed in question 9.
+Further support and interventions are then planned from these discussions if necessary. - If it is felt that a child requires extra support from an outside agency, then the SENCo will make a referral to them.
+These agencies are listed in question 9. - Once this referral is made, the agency may observe or assess the child and then send a report to the school including recommendations.
+These recommendations are then shared with the Class Teacher who will put them in place for the child, as appropriate.